 Those who live in smaller buildings of less than 50 people will have an even greater reason to ensure their building’s well managed.
 Poor budgeting decisions by a board in a small building can lead to unplanned assessments falling on each unit owner, something that owners in larger buildings are less affected by.

 A defensive measure against a ‘rouge’ or hostile boardA defensive measure against a ‘rouge’ or hostile board

 This is New York, and strange things happen here all the time.
 It’s not unusual for a board member to make one resident’s life a living hell because of some perceived slight.
 This is especially true for co-ops, which hold much power over what shareholders can and can’t do.
 For example, if a board member has decided they don’t like you, they can reject your application to make renovations to your unit.
 Board members who ‘go rouge’ like this are sadly familiar and can hurt everyone else in the building.

 By joining the board, you can better protect yourself against hostile members that have an outsized influence on their decisions.
 Board members also tend to be more responsive to the needs of their members as they must deal with you regularly.

 You can develop new management skills that can be helpful for your career.You can develop new management skills that can be helpful for your career.

-It takes a special set of skills to be a competent board member.
-There’ll be regular meetings to attend, reports to read, and projects to oversee and direct.
+It takes a particular set of skills to be a competent board member.
+There’ll be regular meetings, reports to read, and projects to oversee and direct.
 All of this can be helpful training for anyone with an eye on a management position in their chosen line of work.
-For those working in the fields of engineering.
-Law, or finance, can be beneficial while also bringing your expertise to the table.
+It can benefit those working in engineering, law, or finance while bringing your expertise to the table.
 Anyone interested in politics or community activism can also benefit as there’ll be plenty of opportunities to practice public speaking and canvassing during election cycles.

 Cons of Becoming a Board MemberCons of Becoming a Board Member